Aretha Franklin: Death and funeral

 On August 13, 2018, Franklin was reported to be gravely ill at her home in Riverfront Towers, Detroit.
 She was under hospice care and surrounded by friends and family.
 Stevie Wonder, Jesse Jackson and former husband Glynn Turman visited her on her deathbed.
 Franklin died at her home on August 16, 2018, aged 76.
 She was initially thought to have died without a will.
 The cause of death was a malignant pancreatic neuroendocrine tumor (pNET), which is distinct from the most common form of pancreatic cancer.
 Numerous celebrities in the entertainment industry and politicians paid tribute to Franklin, including former U.S. President Barack Obama who said she "helped define the American experience".
 Civil rights activist and minister Al Sharpton called her a "civil rights and humanitarian icon".

-A memorial service was held at New Bethel Baptist Church on August 19.
+A memorial service was held at her home church, New Bethel Baptist Church, on August 19.
 Thousands then paid their respects during the public lying-in-repose at the Charles H. Wright Museum of African American History.
 The August 31 Homegoing Service held at Greater Grace Temple in Detroit, included multiple tributes by celebrities, politicians, friends and family members and was streamed by some news agencies such as Fox News, CNN, The Word Network, BET and MSNBC.
-Among those who paid tribute to Aretha at the service were Ariana Grande, Bill Clinton, Rev. Al Sharpton, Louis Farrakhan, Faith Hill, Fantasia, the Clark Sisters, Ronald Isley, Angie Stone, Chaka Khan, Jennifer Holliday, Loretta Devine, Jennifer Hudson, Queen Latifah, Shirley Caesar, Shirma Rouse, Stevie Wonder, Eric Holder, Gladys Knight, Cedric the Entertainer, Tyler Perry, Smokey Robinson, Yolanda Adams, and Rev. Dr. William Barber II.
+Among those who paid tribute to Aretha at the service were Ariana Grande, Bill Clinton, Rev. Al Sharpton, Louis Farrakhan, Faith Hill, Fantasia, the Clark Sisters, Ronald Isley, Angie Stone, Chaka Khan, Jennifer Holliday, Loretta Devine, Jennifer Hudson, Queen Latifah, Tasha Cobbs, Shirley Caesar, Shirma Rouse, Stevie Wonder, Eric Holder, Gladys Knight, Cedric the Entertainer, Tyler Perry, Smokey Robinson, Yolanda Adams, and Rev. Dr. William Barber II.
 At Franklin's request she was eulogized by Rev. Jasper Williams Jr. of Salem Baptist Church in Atlanta, as he had eulogized her father as well as speaking at other family memorials.
 Williams's eulogy was criticized for being "a political address that described children being in a home without a father as 'abortion after birth' and said black lives do not matter unless blacks stop killing each other".
 Franklin's nephew Vaughan complained of Williams: "He spoke for 50 minutes and at no time did he properly eulogize her."
 Following a telecast procession up Seven Mile Road, Franklin was interred at Woodlawn Cemetery in Detroit.